 Poppers can also have a negative impact on mental health.
 Long-term use of poppers has been associated with depression, anxiety, and other mental health concerns.
 These conditions can further contribute to sexual dysfunction by reducing libido and making it harder to achieve and maintain an erection.

-The use of poppers is not recommended for people with heart or blood pressure concerns.
+The use of poppers is not recommended for people with heart conditions or blood pressure concerns.
 Poppers can cause a drop in blood pressure, which can be dangerous for individuals with these conditions.

 Nitrite Poppers Addiction & Sex Addiction